nucleartide/Chomp/.github/PULL_REQUEST_TEMPLATE.md

 > Describe the user story that was completed as part of this pull request.

-## Changelog

-> Make a bulleted list of things that you implemented.

 ## Dev checklist

 * [ ] **First draft**.
 Implement a working first pass at the feature.
 If it helps, try thinking about data (model), presentation (view), and logic (controller).